 NTU English MBA Program was initiated in 2004 as a certificate program and was transformed into a degree program in 2006.
-This English-taught program has been renamed as Global MBA Program in 2007.
-The program designed from the international perspective and getting more actively involved in the international activities.
-In order to get in to the top rankings of international management schools, NTU Global MBA reaches out to the world in many aspects to enhance students' global competitiveness.
+This English-taught program was renamed the Global MBA Program in 2007.
+Entrepreneurship, Innovation, and Real-world Practices are three dimensions for courses emphasizes.
+The program is designed for an international perspective and involves international activities.
+In order to get in to the top rankings of international management schools, NTU Global MBA reaches out to the world in many aspects to enhance student global competitiveness.
 The program also collaborates with top international management schools to co-instruct courses and enhance more industry-academy cooperation, aiming to prepare students as future leaders in the global market.
+Since 2008, Global MBA program and the Wharton School of the University of Pennsylvania have been collaborating on the Global Consulting Practicum (GCP) cross-functional course, which is designed to bridge the international business and academic worlds.
+As of 2009, GMBA's student body represents 5 continents, 34 countries, which reflects an extraordinary diversity of backgrounds and experiences.

 The Office of International Affairs was established by the College of Management in 2005 in pursuit of promoting intercultural understanding and further internationalizing the NTU College of Management community.
-The Office of International Affairs oversees the college-level exchange rsi program which facilitates the exchange of students and faculty, the development of joint programs, the execution of projects that stimulate teaching and learning, the pursuance of the AACSB accreditation, the implementation of partnership programs and other initiatives for students, faculty and staff at NTU College of Management.
+The Office of International Affairs oversees the college-level exchange program, which facilitates the exchange of students and faculty, the development of joint programs, the execution of projects that stimulate teaching and learning, the pursuance of the AACSB accreditation, the implementation of partnership programs, and other initiatives for students, faculty, and staff at NTU College of Management.

-In the past three years, the Office of International Affairs has been actively pursuing internationalization initiatives.
-Currently, the College has established formal partnerships with 58 of the world's leading business schools.
+In the past four years, the Office of International Affairs has been actively pursuing internationalization initiatives.
+Currently, the College has established formal partnerships with 63 of the world's leading business schools.
 The exchange of students is one of the primary collaboration between partner schools and the College.
-For the 2008-2009 academic year, approximately one hundred NTU College of Management students will be recommended for the exchange program at partner schools, and the College will be expecting approximately seventy-five incoming international exchange students in return.
-Our goal is to recommend 20% of our students to our partner schools during their enrollment at the College to provide them with global perspective and elevate overall competitiveness.
+For the 2008 academic year, there were 93 NTU College of Management students recommended for the exchange program at partner schools, and the College expected 85 international exchange students in return.
+For the 2009 fall semester, 103 NTU College of Management students will be recommended for the exchange program at partner schools, and the College will be expecting 75 international exchange students in return.
+Because of the increasing number of international partner schools, we expect to gradually offer even more exchange student opportunities each year.
+Our goal is to recommend 20% of our students to our partner schools during their enrollment at the College to provide them with a global perspective and elevate overall competitiveness.